HuyMU/Task_Manager_For_DADN_CNPM/README.md

 # 🚀 Taskboard: Modern Kanban Management System

-A full-stack, lightweight, and highly responsive Kanban task management application built with **Python, FastAPI, SQLAlchemy (Async), MySQL, and Tailwind CSS**.
+A full-stack, lightweight, and highly responsive Kanban task management application built with **Vue 3, TypeScript, Python, FastAPI, SQLAlchemy (Async), MySQL, and Tailwind CSS**.
 This application is designed to streamline team workflows with deep features like Role-Based Access Control (RBAC), multi-stage review logic, Discord webhook integration, and Markdown-supported task details.

 ---

 ## ✨ Key Features

-- **Modern Glassmorphism UI**: Beautiful, intuitive, and responsive interface built with Tailwind CSS.
+- **Modern Glassmorphism UI**: Beautiful, intuitive, and responsive interface built with Tailwind CSS and Vite.
 Layout automatically adapts from desktop grid columns to mobile horizontal-swipe (Trello-like) scrolling.
+- **GSAP Native Animations**: Fluid Drag and Drop interactions with GSAP FLIP.
 - **Kanban Workflow**: 4-column architecture (`Pending` → `In Progress` → `Pending Review` → `Completed`).
 - **Role-Based Access Control (RBAC)**:
   - **Admin**: Has full power over the workspace.
 Can create custom roles, manage reviewers, override statuses, and approve task submissions.
   - **Member**: Can register using custom roles, move their assigned tasks, and submit evidence for review.
-- **Markdown Descriptions**: Native support for Markdown (via `marked.js`) in task descriptions, allowing checklists, code blocks, and rich text formatting.
+- **Markdown Descriptions**: Native support for Markdown in task descriptions, allowing checklists, code blocks, and rich text formatting.
 - **Audit Logs (Activity Timeline)**: Every action on a task (creation, status changes, review submissions, SOS triggers) is tracked and visualized in a dedicated timeline within the task modal.
 - **Discord Notification Service**: Automatically broadcasts real-time updates to a specified Discord channel via Webhooks when:
   - A new task is created 🟩